jamesshore/livestream/README.md

 * The command-line application is implemented in `src/rot13-cli/rot13_cli.js` and `_rot13_cli_test.js`.
 It depends on `src/rot13-cli/infrastructure/rot13_client.js` to parse the microservice response, and that in turn depends on `src/rot13-cli/infrastructure/http_client.js` to perform the HTTP request.

+* To cancel a Node.js request, call `request.destroy(new Error("my error message"));`.
+That line of code belongs in the `http_client.js` class.

 * The assertion library used by the tests, `/src/node_modules/util/assert.js`, is a thin wrapper over [Chai](https://www.chaijs.com/api/assert/), a JavaScript assertion library.
-It has a few extra assertions that you might find useful, such as `assert.promiseDoesNotResolveAsync()`, which should tell you if a promise doesn't resolve.
+It has a few extra assertions that you might find useful, such as `assert.throwsAsync()`, which let you check if an async function throws an exception.

-* There's a Nullable Clock class available in `src/node_modules/infrastructure/clock.js`.
-You can use it to control the current time in your tests.
-It also has a `waitAsync()` method that will be useful in your production code.
-For more information about how it works, see its tests, or check out the [No More Flaky Clock Tests](https://www.jamesshore.com/v2/projects/lunch-and-learn/no-more-flaky-clock-tests) episode.

-* JavaScript's [Promise.race()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/race) function will let you `Clock.waitAsync()` and `Rot13Client.transformAsync()` side-by-side. `Promise.race()` will return the result (or throw the exception) from whichever one finishes first.

 The Thinking Framework